 “Guys, this is not about the money, he’s following a dream.”

 The boss was excited for us.
-We were reminded that he could come back within two years at the same benefits package, “if it didn’t work out.”
+We were reminded that he could come back within two years at the same benefits package, “If it didn’t work out.”
 We sold a four bedroom house, two cars, and most of what we owned.
 We packed up four school-aged kids and informed them that “home” was now defined by a big Hilleberg tent and transportation was the two wheeled variety as we set out to ride our bicycles through Europe and North Africa for a year.

 That was six years ago.
 We’re still traveling full time.

 Getting on that airplane was like breaking the surface after the deepest free dive you’ve ever made and filling your screaming lungs with air when you were sure you weren’t going to make it.
 The relief: I can’t even tell you.
-My husband is a creative.
-He appears to be a computer geek, but that’s just the outward expression of his puzzle loving soul.

 It took five months for him to get his soul back.
 It was another four months before he started working again, this time on his own terms.
 I can’t even imagine what life would be if we hadn’t made that break; if we hadn’t flipped conventional expectations the bird and pursued our passions instead.